Renzoki/Java_Practice/README.md

-Controller is the driver class.
+Encapsulation Practice in Java | Controller class is the driver class :D
-Make sure other classes are within the same package before running.